DejiCodes-Lab/Retail-Demand-Forecasting-Project/README.md

 ## 📌 Project Overview
 This project analyzes retail sales data to uncover customer purchasing patterns, product performance, and sales trends across time, regions, and customer segments.
 The goal is to provide **data-driven insights** that can support better inventory planning, sales strategy, and business decision-making.

-The project is designed as an **end-to-end data analysis workflow**, using multiple tools commonly used in industry.
+The project is designed as an **end-to-end data analysis workflow**, combining Excel, SQL, Python, and Power BI in a realistic business setting.

 ---